1j01/hacky-game/README.md

 a basic implementation of [client-side prediction][].

-## TODO: Open Doors to Other Worlds
+## Open Doors to Other Worlds

 * Local multiplayer

-	* Discover other clients through the filesystem **[DONE]**
+	* Discovers other clients through the filesystem

+	* **TODO:**
-	* Manage input methods for multiple players
+	  Manage input methods for multiple players.
-	  (You'll want to be able to play with two people on one keyboard (or use gamepads), and you won't be able to send input to two windows at once.)
+	  You'll want to be able to play with two people on one keyboard or use one or more gamepads,
+	  and you won't be able to send input to two windows at once.

+* **TODO:**
-* Multiplayer over LAN
+  Multiplayer over LAN

 	* Discover other clients with SSDP